Sample Motion for Alternative Service

-- That on or about July 20, 2018, a Writ of Summons was issued in the case of Tameka Jones v.
-Mary Ann Stansbury, Case No: Case No.: C-09-155978 MT by the Clerk of the Circuit Court for Anne Arundel County, Maryland, to the Defendant’s name and address.
+- That on July 20, 2020, a Writ of Summons was issued in the case of Tameka Jones v.
+Mary Ann Stansbury, Case No: Case No.: C-09-155978 MT by the Clerk of the Circuit Court for Anne Arundel County, Maryland, to [Defendant’s name and address].

 - That Dangerfeld Investigations, Inc., found the Defendant Stansbury's address was actually 1831 Segelboot Lane West Palm Beach, Florida 33414 (See attached Exhibit A).

-- The Defendant is required by law to keep her addresses correct with the Motor Vehicle Administration.
-She is either refusing to pick up their certified mail or are no longer living at the aforementioned addresses.
+- Defendant is required by law to keep her addresses correct with the Motor Vehicle Administration.
+She is either refusing to pick up their certified mail or is no longer living at the aforementioned addresses.

-- The Plaintiff has incurred expenses to locate the Defendant.
+- Plaintiff has incurred expenses to locate Defendant.

 - The adjuster assigned to this claim is Brian Perry.

-- Plaintiff was unable to serve the Defendant at these locations and requested that the Court allow alternative service upon Electric Insurance, the Defendant’s insurance company.
+- Plaintiff was unable to serve Defendant at these locations and requested that the Court allow alternative service upon Electric Insurance, Defendant’s insurance company.

-- There would be no prejudice to the Defendant allowing for alternative service to their insurance company.
+- There would be no prejudice to Defendant allowing for alternative service to their insurance company.

 Miller & Zois, LLC